mkdeosm/mk_cum/README.md

+# how to build on linux?

-# mk_cum
+# info
 this is a super big cum made from the heart for everyone who wants to lick a little in the cum.
-CUM is -
-Camera Updater Macros
+C.U.M. is - Camera Updater Macros

-# thanks for download!
-good project very nice!